amcginlay/eks-demos/doc/09-orchestration/README.md

 [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) can be described as an orchestration platform.
 To understand what that means we first need to understand some of the limitations of using a standalone containerization platform such as [Docker](https://en.wikipedia.org/wiki/Docker_(software)).

 [Spring Boot](https://en.wikipedia.org/wiki/Spring_Framework#Spring_Boot) is a popular Java framework for rapid application development which does much of the heavy lifting associated with modern software.
-So much so that it is possible to illustrate a key the benefit of container orchestration in Spring Boot without writing any code whatsoever.
+So much so that it is possible to illustrate a key benefit of container orchestration in Spring Boot without writing any code whatsoever.
 We are going to build a application which can be terminated by invoking its `/shutdown` endpoint.

 Our first step is to use [Spring Initializr](https://start.spring.io/) - a web application which automates the construction of ready-to-roll Spring Boot application code.
 This code is downloaded as a zipfile and gives the developer a well defined starting position.
 Whilst it is common to use Spring Initializr from a web browser, it is equally easy to invoke it from the command line.